 When you receive an 8210 Request, the first thing you should do is make sure that your interests are represented and protected.
 The best way to do that is to contact a securities industry law firm that understands these matters.

-You should also notify your compliance officer.
-They will likely have already received a copy from FINRA, but it is important to make sure.
+You should also notify your compliance officer, who will likely have already received a copy from FINRA, but it is important to make sure.
 At that point, you will start the process of complying with the 8210 Request – including gathering documents and preparing for your “on the record” interview (or “OTR” for short).
 OTRs before FINRA and the SEC are very similar and involve sitting in a conference room with investigators and answering their questions under oath.
 In both instances, your attorney may be present.
+Update: In this age of the COVID-19 pandemic, FINRA and SEC subpoenas and 8210 requests have not in any way decreased.
+Both agencies can, and do, require testimony to be provided by remote video technology (e.g., Zoom and WebEx platforms).

-As with the SEC the magnitude of the potential penalties you may be facing can include substantial fines, as well as losing your license and your livelihood.
+As with the SEC, the magnitude of the potential penalties you may be facing from FINRA can include substantial fines, as well as losing your license and your livelihood.
 So, from the moment you receive an 8210 Request, your focus needs to be on protecting yourself, your savings, your reputation, and your license(s).

-Consulting with an experience attorney could be the best move that you make when faced with such a potentially life-changing event.
-The attorneys at Malecki Law have experience representing individuals in regulatory actions before FINRA as well as the SEC.
+Consulting with an experienced attorney could be the best move that you make when faced with such a potentially life-changing event.
+The New York attorneys at Malecki Law have experience representing individuals in regulatory actions before FINRA as well as the SEC, and we can help you whether you live in New York or elsewhere in the United States.
 Contact us for a free consultation.
-Various hourly-billing and flat-fee based options are available to make smart decisions from inception to the completion of your matter.
+Various hourly-billing and flat-fee based options are available to help you make smart decisions from inception to the completion of your matter.

 As legal advice must be tailored to the specific circumstances of each case, nothing provided herein should be construed as legal advice and/or used as a substitute for advice of competent counsel.